YashDalwani/Crack-N-Bolt---Pygame-Project/README.md

 Make sure the Pygame Library is installed on your system.

-If not installed, run the following command:-\n
+If not installed, run the following command:-

 "pip initall pygame"

 Run the main_game.py file using an IDE.